Deitmar-Phillotts/Deitmar_Phillpotts.io/README.md

 My email address is dpphillotts@my.waketech.edu

 ## About Me
   I grew up in Jamaica which can be really challenging.
 I have many scars and broken bones.
 After leaving High School at age 16 I became independent , working for my first boss at a construction company.
+Her name was Bernadette Chin, she took me in as her son.
+I then missed home and resigned.
 In Jamaica most of my working years has been centered around the hotel industry.
 In between I also worked in the records department of a hospital and as a security guard for four years.
 I have three sisters, and my Mom is still alive and well.
 All here in America with me.
 My mother showed incredible determination in bringing my family and I to America, a process that took her 12 years.
 I am also a proud parent to a son who serves in the army, embodying the same strength and dedication that seems to run in the family.

+ ### My Role Models - The Men WHo Shaped My Psychy

   My Grandfather served in Guantanamo Bay.
+He was quiet and unassuming.
+Never disagreeing with my Grandmother.
 My late father played a part in shaping my life story.
+One day he said to me "*I trust no one, not even you*."
+He is dead now, and now I miss him.
+He made me self sufficient, I am never afraif to try new things.
+To move on, so I have never settled long enough.
-He made me self sufficient, and in a bad way made me sceptical.
+In a bad way, He made me sceptical.
 Where as I don't believe in luck, only input will pay.
 And Earth will have her way.
+Trust only **God**.

+### Me
   I am easily bored, and I realized that as I got older I am not able to read for long periods anymore.
 I am happy for podcasts and ebooks on [Spotify](www.spotify.com) .
 Listsening to the human voice is very comforting to me.
 I miss Jamaica , I miss hanging out at the corner shop talking to friends til late in the night.
 Drinking *white rum* .
 I have **no** friends in America.
 Only my Mom, Son and Sisters.

 > "The next chapter of my life is always more interesting than the last one.” —Michael Lipsey.

+This is so true, it's never over til the fat lady sings.
+I don't know the song, but I know she hasn't sung it yet.
-I read that on Google, the internet has so much knowledge.
+I read that quote on Google, the internet has so much knowledge.
 For example GIT is all over Youtube, I follow this content
 creator called [SMolJames](https://www.youtube.com/watch?v=Eb3lOiukwAQ).
 He has a great way of explaining this topic.
 I pointed all of this out to say that wew are living in a time when there are great possibilities.
+With infinte knowledge at our finger tips.
-Better than the days of BASIC or QBasic.
+Better than the days of BASIC or QBasic (only 1980s kids will know what I'm talking about).
+LOL!! (*me getting with the times*)

 ## My Interests
     * I am interested in the human being.